-For many years we’ve been told to avoid or significantly limit our fat intake, with any and all fats causing obesity, heart problems and more...
+For many years we’ve been told to avoid or significantly limit our fat intake, with all fats causing obesity, heart problems and more...
 But did you know there is such a thing as ‘healthy fats’?

 In Australia, the recommended guidelines say about 30% of daily calories should come from fat.
 It's also important to note that most foods rarely contain one type of fat and will commonly be a combination of a few.
 But which fats are considered good fats?
-And which kind should you actually avoid?
+And which kind should you avoid?
 Read on through our quick guide to find out!

 THE GOOD FATS

 The good, healthy fats are Unsaturated Fats, which you’ll recognise on nutrition panels as monounsaturated fats and polyunsaturated fats (omega-3 and omega-6).
 These good fats come mainly from vegetables, nuts, seeds, and fish.
 They differ from saturated fats by having fewer hydrogen atoms bonded to their carbon chains.

 Healthy fats help the cholesterol balance in your blood by decreasing the bad (LDL) cholesterol and increasing the good (HDL) cholesterol.

 - almonds, cashews and pecans